- The connection between video games and real-life violence is still murky

 Sure, it's normal, but is it healthy?
 Researchers who study TV's effect on kids say this black-and-white view offered by the TV world can cripple kids living in a gray real world.
 "If a child sees himself as the 'good guy,' then anyone who disagrees with him must be a 'bad guy' -- and this black-and-white thinking doesn't leave much room for trying to see it from the other side, or working out a win-win compromise," says Michelle Garrison, investigator at Seattle Children's Research Institute Center for Child Health, Behavior, and Development.
 "On the other hand, if a child starts seeing himself as a 'bad guy,' then it may no longer feel like it's about choices and actions that can change."

-The latest research It's virtually impossible to keep your kid in a violence-free bubble.
+It's virtually impossible to keep your kid in a violence-free bubble.
 "Ninety percent of movies, 68% of video games, and 60% of TV shows show some depictions of violence," says Caroline Knorr, parenting editor for Common Sense Media, the online resource for vetting kids media.
 Kids 8 and under watch an average of 1 hour and 40 minutes of TV or DVDs a day; older kids watch an average of 4 hours daily.
 Most kids start playing video games around age 4, according to their research.

 Yet for all that exposure, we don't know much about what those images do to kids' brains or psyches.
 The research on the amount of violence consumed by kids is woefully out of date and incomplete, says Knorr.
 Could playing gory games like HALO or watching violent movies turn a kid into Adam Lanza?
 "The best we are able to ascertain is that there's no one single factor that can make a non-violent person act violently.
 But prolonged exposure to violence in media is a risk factor.
 And it's kids who have multiple risk factors who are likeliest to behave aggressively," explains Knorr.
 Media experts hope that the task force on guns led by Vice President Joe Biden, which includes discussions with the entertainment and gaming industries, could fuel more research.